Raykemzy/olly_weather_app/README.md

 ### 3️⃣ Add your environment file

-Copy the example file and update it with your actual API key:
+Create the `.env` file from the provided `.env.example` template:

 ```bash
 cp assets/config/.env.example assets/config/.env
 ```

-Then open `assets/config/.env` and add your key:
+Then open `assets/config/.env` and replace the placeholder with your actual API key:

 ```env
 OPENWEATHER_API_KEY=your_api_key_here